Somewhere Else (Razorlight song)

 "Somewhere Else" is a song by English indie rock band Razorlight, and was featured as a bonus track on the 2005 re-release of their debut album, Up All Night.
-It was their first new material following that album and became their biggest hit to date in the United Kingdom at the time when released as a single, debuting at number two in the UK Singles Chart, only to be bettered by "America", which charted at number one in October 2006.
+It was their first new material following that album and the first A-side recorded with drummer Andy Burrows.
+It became their biggest hit to date in the United Kingdom at the time when released as a single, debuting at number two in the UK Singles Chart, only to be bettered by "America", which charted at number one in October 2006.
 In 2007, the lyrics: "and I met a girl/She asked me my name/I told her what it was", were voted the third-worst lyrics of all time.

 Music video

 The video features Johnny Borrell walking around various place in London, before returning to where he started at the beginning.
 A large portion of the video was filmed inside and outside the Northumberland Arms pub.